Tamara-dw/Capstone-Project/README.md

 # User Stories
--Patient
+● Patient

---Can register and log in to the system.
+● Can register and log in to the system.

---Can view available doctors and schedule appointments.
+● Can view available doctors and schedule appointments.

---Can view, edit, or cancel their own appointments.
+● Can view, edit, or cancel their own appointments.

--Admin
+● Admin

---Can manage doctors, patients, and appointments.
+● Can manage doctors, patients, and appointments.

---Can view all system data via the Django Admin Panel.
+● Can view all system data via the Django Admin Panel.

---Has full CRUD control over all entities.
+● Has full CRUD control over all entities.

 # Key Features